-Expectation: It's hard to install
+2. Expectation: It's Hard to Install

 When someone hears the comparison between artificial ice panels and laminate flooring - at least in terms of installation - some concerns come to mind.

 Reality: Synthetic ice tiles are a smooth setup

-Expectation: It's just for kids
+3. Expectation: It's just for kids

 Reality: The tiles are for any level

-Expectation: It's just skating on plastic
+4. Expectation: It's just skating on plastic

 If you've never skated on an artificial surface before, it's easy to think that it will be a low-quality experience.

 Reality: You get an amazing skating experience

 For instance, our tiles are made of a synthetic polymer that's perfect for different intensity levels and longterm use.

-Both materials have a smooth feel when skating, with a 10-15% attenuation compared to ice.
-That friction can even be a good thing, as it can make you a stronger, faster skater.
+That "positive friction" can even be a good thing, as it can make you a stronger, faster skater.

 Figure staking will require a heavier, thicker panel to perform spins and jumps.

-We will be the first to agree that nothing beats the feeling of skates on ice.
-But with continued advancements in synthetic ice technology, that gap is getting smaller.
+We will be the first to agree that nothing beats the feeling of skating on ice.

-Expectation: It’s “plastic.”
-So it won't last long.
+5. Expectation: It won't last long.

 Looking at the pictures online, it's natural to assume these “plastic” panels will end up in the trash before long.

 Reality: The tiles are built to last

 Synthetic Ice tiles are made to stand up to intense skating for years to come.

 There are large synthetic ice rinks that handle hundreds of users each month, and they perform in year five just as well as they did in year one.

 It's important to choose high-quality tiles than can stand up to skating with minimal shavings.

 Tiles do need maintenance like their natural ice counterparts but with a lot less effort.

-Expectation: It's fun to skate on
+6. Expectation: It's fun to skate on

 You decided to invest in artificial tiles to have a great time after all!
 Whether you'll be learning to skate, practicing your moves, or watching your squirts build your skills, it's for everyone to enjoy.

 Reality: You have no idea!

 Ice skating, in its different forms, brings out a rush unlike any other.
 So there will benothing better than putting on your skates and heading outside to your own space.